-At NAC, we are intentional and deliberate in equipping our students with social and emotional abilities that will stand each child in good stead for the future.
+We are intentional and deliberate in equipping students with social and emotional abilities that will stand each child in good stead for the future.

 Parents may ask how ‘relationships’, ‘meaning’ and ‘positive emotions’ can become interwoven in the curriculum.
 Our answer is this: in many ways.